Dawar/typescript-library-tutorial/README.md

 Really hope this helps some folks, I get irrationally angry thinking about how much time I spent solving a problem that should be so straightforward!

-As a BONUS this method can be used to create cross-enivornment libraries, for example where you have a sub folder with NodeJS specific exports and another with common exports used in any environment.
+As a BONUS this method can be used to create cross-environment libraries, for example where you have a sub folder with NodeJS specific exports and another with common exports used in any environment.
 That's actually the primary use case that drove me to this configuration.